fraser-lab/fraser-lab.github.io/join/index.md

 # Graduate Programs

 At UCSF, students can apply to a single [graduate program](https://graduate.ucsf.edu/prospective-students) and do not apply directly to labs.
 During the first year of a PhD program, students rotate through ~3 labs prior to deciding on a thesis lab.
-We are usually open for rotation students every quarter and will generally have room for 1-2 new graduate students per year.
+Our lab is usually open for rotation students every quarter and will generally have room for 1-2 new graduate students (regardless of program affiliation) per year.

 ### The Fraser Lab participates in the following UCSF graduate programs:
   * **[Biophysics](http://biophysics.ucsf.edu/)**: The Biophysics Graduate Program (BP) at the University of California, San Francisco (UCSF) prepares scientists to leverage new and emerging research tools—from nanotechnology to nuclear magnetic resonance spectroscopy—to quantify biological processes in living biological systems using physics and chemistry.